If you’re keen to be a medical student but have a low GPA, fret not! Here are some tips on how to get on track to enter medical school.

 At this stage, you should begin to take a close look at how you’re spending your time.
 You can’t cut back on your extracurricular activities too much because they’re crucial, and schools want to see that you can handle a diverse set of activities.

 However, you must trim the fat and ensure that every hour you spend has a purpose.
-Make sure, now more than ever, that you are setting and adhering to an efficient timetable for completing all of your chores per week.
+Now more than ever, make sure that you are setting and adhering to an efficient timetable for completing all of your chores per week.

 Another thing you could do is start researching whether schools are a good fit for your GPA.
-Learn how to utilize MSAR to identify the perfect school for you if you are applying to the United States.
-Schools with lower GPA requirements should be your first priority.
+Learn how to utilize MSAR to identify the perfect school for you if you apply to the United States.
+Schools with lower GPA requirements should be your priority.
 Determine which ones work best for you.

-In Canada, your choices will become increasingly confined to schools with extremely low GPA requirements, such as McMaster Medical School and the Cumming School of Medicine.
+Your choices will become increasingly confined to schools with shallow GPA requirements in Canada, such as McMaster Medical School and the Cumming School of Medicine.
 However, in practice, those schools accept relatively few students with GPAs below 3.7, but you will not be immediately removed from the pool.

 Canadian students with lower GPAs should start thinking about medical school in the United States or elsewhere.
 This has its own set of obstacles, but if you’re dedicated and determined, you can return to Canada and practice medicine.
 It is, however, becoming increasingly difficult to do so.